Cultivating Corporate Culture: The Role of Company Values

-Company values are also sometimes known as “core values”, because they define what beliefs are at the core of a company’s strategy.
+Company values are also sometimes known as core values because they define what beliefs are at the core of a company’s strategy.

 Defining a set of values in writing solidifies them for everyone in the company, making sure all stakeholders are on the same page.

-Many businesses create a list of company values at some point, but not all businesses that do so are truly value-driven.
+Many businesses create a list of company core values at some point, but not all businesses that do so are truly value-driven.

-Considering that Enron was at the center of an infamous accounting fraud scandal in the early 2000s, it’s safe to say that the company didn’t stick to its values.
+One infamous example is Enron, an energy company whose corporate values were “respect, integrity, communication, and excellence.”
+Considering that they were at the center of an infamous accounting fraud scandal in the early 2000s, it’s safe to say that Enron didn’t stick to its values.

 When they’re properly implemented in a company, corporate values can drive employee engagement.
 Many employees place a very high importance on values and culture.